 In fact, one of the most riveting aspects of Murdoch’s testimony is that, even where it departs with reality, the unshakeable certainty with which he delivers it speaks to a level of denial or self delusion which is as great as it is necessary given the prevailing circumstances.

 Twitter was packed with journalists and others following the testimony, and a benefit of the real-time social Web was that some of the people Murdoch rounded on in his testimony were providing their own commentary.
 Andrew Neil—the former editor of the Sunday Times, who Murdoch said had become almost a one-man industry “in spreading lies about me”—tweeted as Murdoch spoke, openly questioning his evidence:

 What the inquiry ultimately rung from Murdoch was an admission and an apology.
 But beyond this, very little was illuminated by the entertaining performance.
 The potential conclusions of the inquiry are viewed with potential trepidation by many in the UK press, imagining it might herald more unwanted regulation.
 For ethnographers and historians of the industry, however, the inquiry is the most comprehensive collection of testimony and insight about the inner workings of the press ever to be committed to the public record.
 It is also, by coincidence, a highly entertaining read.
-Emily Bell is Director at the Tow Center for Digital Journalism at Columbia Journalism School, and Humanitas Visiting Professor in Media 2015-16 at the The Centre for Research in the Arts, Social Sciences and Humanities at the University of Cambridge.
+Emily Bell is Director at the Tow Center for Digital Journalism at Columbia Journalism School.
 Tags: Leveson inquiry, murdoch, news of the world

 Amazed Murdoch says he neglected News of the World.
 Editors used to tell me he was never off the phone! #leveson— Andrew Neil(@afneil) April 26, 2012